Africans In Ukraine: Stories Of War, Anti-Blackness & White Supremacy

 Fortunately, some helping hands began to emerge.
 Moved by Korrine’s testimonials, two women, Tokunbo Koiki and Patricia Daley, reached out on Twitter to ask how to support; within 72 hours, the three Black women had quickly moved from strangers to partners with a mission, working to help raise over €70,000 under the banner of “Black Women for Black Lives” and provide immediate transparency as to the recipients and services offered under the principles of Ubuntu: I am because we are.
 After seeing videos on social media of Africans being left behind with no transport options, Carey Carter was moved to get involved, using her platform and network to both amplify vetted stories and videos from people such as Bayero, but also to serve as an intermediary for students and migrants in desperate need of resources by connecting them directly to individuals who offered immediate financial assistance.

 She would also look up available transportation options, Airbnbs, and phonecards to call family back home, paired with a small write-up of the funding request for the group on the ground, containing elements such as the urgency, duration, and details about the students . “[Their background] makes it personal, you know.
 It puts a face to who they are and what they do,” Carter explains, as she shows me the mini-grant requests she churns out hour after hour.
-“I found that really helps, just to emphasize that they’re human and they’re someone.”
-She has not accepted any funds herself, but her work has prompted action from notable public figures such as UFC fighter Tyron Woodley — a native of Ferguson, MO. — who sent thousands over via bitcoin.
+“I found that really helps, just to emphasise that they’re human and they’re someone.”
+She has not accepted any funds herself, but her work has prompted action from notable public figures such as American UFC fighter Tyron Woodley, who sent thousands over via bitcoin.

 In The Devil and the Good Lord, Jean-Paul Sartre said “When the rich wage war, it's the poor who die.”
 Ukraine is fully within their rights to protect their sovereignty from Putin’s invasion, and the global community is welcome to stand beside them.
 The failure to not only embrace the Black diaspora within Ukraine, but to silence them in service of warfare as they fight to survive, reflects an astonishing level of cruelty in a time when every moment matters.
 No matter how many iterations of ‘racial reckonings’ we contend with, Blackness is continuously assessed on a subhuman level, denied the basic dignities afforded to the ruling class.
 Russian information doesn’t need to foment that simple truth; white supremacy perpetuates it on its own accord.